There are three cores available through our Center Core Grant

 • OcuScience HMsERG

-• NS-Quanta OCT Integrated Laser & ERG/VEP system
+• NS-Quanta OCT Integrated Laser & ERG/VEP System

 • The Cell & Tissue Imaging and Data Science Core enhances the activities and accomplishments of ongoing research projects by providing resources that will increase innovative capabilities and create an environment conducive to productive collaborative vision science research.
 It provides essential resources for microscopic evaluation of ocular tissues and increase the innovative capabilities of participating investigators for conducting productive basic and translational vision research.
 The Core provides equipment and technical expertise for:

-1. Performing histology of ocular tissue specimens
+1. Performing histology of ocular tissue specimens; and

-5. Providing expert technical support to develop algorithms for training of AI models, evaluate the performance of AI models, and validate their applicability
+5. Providing expert technical support to develop algorithms for training of AI models, evaluate the performance of AI models, and validate their applicability.

 Core Faculty/Staff